 Applications for the MA in Teaching English to Speakers of Other Languages will be accepted throughout the year from BOTH overseas and UK/EU applicants.

-The Department of Education offers a one-year (12 month) taught full-time MA in Teaching English to Speakers of Other Languages (TESOL) programme.
-This MA programme is designed for students who plan to teach English as a second or foreign language in the UK or internationally, or who plan to do research on the teaching, learning or assessment of English as a second or foreign language.
+Our MA in Teaching English to Speakers of Other Languages (TESOL) is a 12-month full-time taught MA programme designed for students who plan to teach English as a second/foreign language in the UK or internationally or to do research on the teaching, learning or assessment of English as a second/foreign language.

 Information about Fees and Funding can be found here.

 This taught MA programme comprises modules totalling 180 credits.
-For more details about modules please download the MA Full-time Modules Handbook 2013-14 (PDF , 918kb).
+For more details about modules please download the MA Full-time Modules Handbook 2015-16 (PDF , 923kb).

 This information is a guide only and subject to change.